faridani/Mturk-Tracker/README.rst

 	$ python manage.py crawl --workers=6 --logconf=logging.conf

-Logs will be saved in /tmp/crawler.log
+Logs will be saved in ``/tmp/crawler.log``.
+Because mturk requires authentication for HITs listings pagination, use ``--mturk-email`` and ``--mturk-password`` flags to authenticate and crawl as mturk worker.

 To generate data that will be displayed on graphs you need to launch scripts::